After the Alpine Blessing: re-alpsegen

 situation was created.

-The installation personne 1—7 negotiates aspects of film production itself (acting as work, rehearing, decision finding
+personne 1—7 negotiates aspects of film production itself (acting as work, rehearing, decision finding

 processes) as well as the construction or the backside of presentation.
 The frame (german: Gestell), the construction of the installation is partly

-exposed and by becoming visible turns into a part of the concept.
-7 selected takes shown one after the other give an insight into the
+the concept.
+7 selected takes shown one after the other give an insight into the procedures of this particular film shooting.

-procedures of this particular film shooting.
-Thus, film production as well as acting or performing become the narrative subject and let
+Thus, film production as well as acting or performing become the narrative subject and let us comprehend the realisation of the cinematic image.

 The fragmented form of my film essays, which always means reflecting on film and its production in fragments, is mirrored in the